bas-ansible-roles-collection/system-ssh/README.md

 Once this is fixed changing this role is relatively trivial and will remove the need for separate handlers and tasks.

-*This limitation is **not** considered to be significantly limiting, though a solution will be actively pursued pending resolution to an upstream bug.
+*This limitation is **NOT** considered to be significant.
+A workaround is in place mitigate this limitation, pending a* *permanent resolution by Ansible.
 Pull requests addressing this limitation will be considered.*

 See [#1298](https://github.com/ansible/ansible-modules-core/issues/1298) for further information of this upstream bug.